top of page

 Chair

-Harvey Yoder is co-chair of the Valley Justice Coalition and has been a part of VJC from its beginning.
+Harvey Yoder is chair of the Valley Justice Coalition and has been a part of VJC from its beginning.
 He is a licensed counselor and a pastor of a house church congregation who advocates for criminal justice and prison reform on his Harvspot blog and through other media.

 Reta Finger